Open as App can automatically import most of your Excel logic into the app and recognize contexts - if you give it a chance.

 - Cells outside the list area.

-- Avoid merged cells.
+- Avoid merged cells when working with lists.
 One cell - one input.
 Merged cells cannot be analyzed and should therefore be taken out in advance.
 This is in particular relevant for labels in address lists or similar.

 Don't put multiple information in one cell like here (salutation and last name).

 The list above needs to be changed before going into the app creator.

 The list below is perfect for Open as App.

 - Format the cells in the Excel file.
 You want the values in a cell to be displayed with a currency symbol?
 Format your Spreadsheet accordingly.
 The better the source file, the easier and faster you will convert your Excel file into an app.

 - No Pivots.
 At least not when you use Google Sheets as source data for your app.
 We are working on it, but for now the wizard is not able to understand and process this feature.
 You will see the error message "Value cannot be 0" when trying to upload a Google Sheet with a pivot table.
 In this situation, you need to remove the pivot table from your spreadsheet, and take a "pivot-free" version of the file for the app creation.
 Excel spreadsheets do not cause this error.

 - No Macro.
 No VBA.
 For the use of macros we would need a VBA scripting engine in our app.
 This would mean that Open as App could no longer be available for iOS devices.